open-toolchain/dev-maven-toolchain/README.md

 # Maven using Nexus Development Toolchain

-This Hello World application uses Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, and integration with a user-provided Nexus server.
+This Hello World application uses Java and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, and integration with a user-provided Nexus server.

 To get started, click **Create toolchain**.